-Students who enter the PhD program with a previous graduate degree relevant to HCDE can petition to have up to 30 credits transferred toward the doctoral program upon approval of Jennifer Turns, the Graduate Program Coordinator.
+Students who enter the PhD program with a previous graduate degree relevant to HCDE can petition to have up to 30 credits transferred toward the doctoral program upon approval of Sean Munson, the Graduate Program Coordinator.

 For details on sequencing of required coursework, critical information for first-year students regarding their year one curriculum, and electives, please see below.

 - HCDE 541: Grant Writing for Career Development (4 credits)

 - HCDE 542: Theoretical Foundations (4 credits)

 - HCDE 544: Methods I experimental/quasi-experimental (4 credits)

 - HCDE 545: Methods II verbal data/naturalistic observation (4 credits)

 - HCDE 596: Directed Research (minimum total 12 credits)